JesseEmond/blitz-2024-registration/README.md

 And...
 I got a score of -1.

-My bot would suddenly stop in the middle of the game it looked like.
-I added logs, and all ticks would take ~800ms, when suddenly a tick would take many _seconds_!
+This indicates a failure.
+It looked like my bot would suddenly stop in the middle of the game.
+I added more logs, and all ticks would take ~800ms, when suddenly a tick would take many _seconds_, despite the MCTS budget of 800ms!

 I got a beefy desktop not too long ago, so I suspected that it might be due to excessive memory usage that would be fine locally but not on server.
 I added [a lib](https://docs.rs/memory-stats/latest/memory_stats/) to print memory stats per tick, and sure enough the breakage would happen close to the ~1GB mark.
-Maybe the virtualization that runs our bot on server has ~1GB configured, at which point it will start paging out memory or similar.
+Maybe the virtualization infrastructure that runs our bot on server has ~1GB configured, at which point it will start paging out memory or some similar behavior.

-To work around this, I added logic so that when the tree goes past a limit of number of nodes, we reset the MCTS tree completely (but keep the best path still).
-This is also somewhat inspired by the "meta search" mentioned in the [SP-MCTS paper](https://dke.maastrichtuniversity.nl/m.winands/documents/CGSameGame.pdf), where they find that running multiple MCTS from scratch gave better results then one long-running MCTS (with the same compute budget).
+To work around the ever-growing MCTS tree, I added logic so that when the tree goes past a limit of number of nodes, we reset the MCTS tree completely (but keep the best path still).
+This is also somewhat inspired by the "meta search" mentioned in the
+[SP-MCTS paper](https://dke.maastrichtuniversity.nl/m.winands/documents/CGSameGame.pdf),
+where they find that running multiple MCTS from scratch gave better results then one long-running MCTS (with the same compute budget).

 From offline, this change surprisingly...
 Gave better scores?
-I saw that 4980 was now possible!
+I saw that 4980 was now possible with my offline test run!

 So I ran it on the server and... **5000 points**!